 A belt-positioning booster car seat is ideal for children four to eight years old, approximately.
 However, the child should not be taller than 4 feet 9 inches and should always sit in the back seat of the vehicle.
 This type of seat raises the height of the child so that the car’s seatbelt can properly fit him/her.
 Your child is ready for the adult seat belt if the lap belt is on his upper thighs and the shoulder belt is on his chest.
 These booster car seats have options for a backless booster seat or a high back booster seat.

 A convertible seat is aptly named because it can be adjusted and converted into different types and sizes of seats (such as a 3 in 1).
-Basically, it's an all in one car seat that grow with you child.
+Basically, it’s an all in one car seat that grow with you child.
 Most feature removable (and sometimes washable) pads that can make the car seat more or less snug.
 This allows you to have one car seat for a longer period of time instead of buying a new one with each stage of life.
-Read our article for more information about these.
+Lots of these car seats are also compatible with strollers, making them a great option for car seat strollers or travel systems.

 Major Mistakes to Avoid